Tech Tips

 Accept and Reject Changes in the Review Tab

 When you use Word’s built-in compare tool, all the redlines are treated as tracked changes.
-You can accept and reject each one individually or accept or reject them all, which is particularly useful when working with Word documents.
+You can accept and reject each one individually or accept or reject them all, which is particularly useful when working with massive Word documents.

 accept or reject in the Word review ribbon